-I’ve been having this project on a back burner for a while now.
+I’ve been having this project on a back burner for a quite a while.
 I saw it and could not resist.
 The angled wall in the living room kept asking for a brother.
 It took a while but I figured out what I would do with it.

 • Completed: 2014